 Now images mostly @ 8.0, here you can see the moustache distortion :

-On the left side an normal image from the Samyang super wide angle with moustache (Wave) distortion - on the right side the image with PTLens corrected - one can see how little image border area is gone!
+On the left side an normal image from the Samyang super wide angle with moustache (Wave) distortion - in the middle the image with PTLens corrected, and right with my self created Adobe Lightroom lens correction file - one can see how little image border area is gone with all these corrections!

 The moustache distortion is the main problem of this lens.